Coups de roulis

 Coups de roulis is an opérette in three acts with music by André Messager and a French libretto by Albert Willemetz, based on the 1925 novel by Maurice Larrouy.
+It was Messager's last work, written during remissions of illness, and although from the pen of a 74 year-old shows no signs of old-age or suffering.

 Performance history

-Coups de roulis was first performed at Théâtre Marigny, Paris, on 29 September 1928.
+Coups de roulis was first performed at Théâtre Marigny, Paris, on 29 September 1928, and was still running a few days after the composer's death.

+A recording for French radio in 1978 with Isabel Garcisanz, Michel Roux, Jean-Christophe Benoît and Michel Philippe was also broadcast on BBC Radio 3.
+It was performed in the Metz opera house during the 2000-01 season, and a revival by Les Frivolités Parisiennes was mounted in Tourcoing before transferring to Paris in 2023.